ZolOnTheNet/FoundryVTT-abstract-donjon/README.md

 ### Actualy:
   - Character sheet seem to be full for 80%
-  - NPC sheet is in developpement
+  - NPC sheet is in developpement 80%, backup selection for dice dommage
   - objects and tresorus : 100%
   - Traits : 100%
   - Dice Attack (for NPC) : 50%